freerange/site/soups/people/ben-griffiths.snip.markdown

+[Ben](https://twitter.com/beng) worked with [Go Free Range](/) from April 2018 until December 2020.

 Ben’s been a builder and maker since the early 2000s.
 Early in his career he was CTO of ActiveHotels - one of the most successful UK start-ups, now part of Booking.com.
 He co-founded [Reevoo][reevoo] in 2004, running the biggest [Ruby][ruby-lang] team in the UK.
 He’s worked at [Thoughtworks][thoughtworks] and was a member of the team that grew into the [Government Digital Service][gds].
 In between he’s worked at [Moo][moo], been CTO of award-winning toy company MakieLab, built iOS apps for innovative healthcare trials and most recently was Head of Technology for agile public-sector agency, [dxw][dxw].
-An agilista and rubyist since 2003, he came home to GFR in 2018.

 [reevoo]: http://reevoo.com
 [ruby-lang]: http://ruby-lang.org/